 There are two types of Pooling:

-Average Pooling simply performs dimensionality reduction as a noise suppressing mechanism.
+- The average Pooling process returns the average of all the values from the portion of the image covered by the Kernel.
+Average Pooling merely performs spatiality reduction as a noise suppressing mechanism.
 Hence, we can say that Max Pooling performs a lot better than Average Pooling.

-ConvolClassification - Fully Connected Layer (FC Layer):
+Classification — Fully Connected Layer (FC Layer):